 Founded in 1840, First United Methodist Church of Austin (FUMC) is an inclusive faith community of Christian believers in the heart of downtown.
 We balance traditional worship services with progressive theology.
 More than a neighborhood church, we are a church for all of Austin.
 Our members gather from across Central Texas and share a commitment to engaging conversations, community service, a growing faith, social justice, and Jesus’ commandment to love our neighbors.
 Come worship with us under the dome on Sunday mornings.
 All are welcome.

 First United Methodist Church exists to build a community where all people are invited to know God’s love and sent to join God in transforming the world.

 We believe every person is a beloved child of God.
 We believe every person is on a journey to God, with God.
 We freely admit that we do not have all the answers, but we believe that Jesus points the way.
-When we practice genuine hospitality, engage in heartfelt acts of service, and embrace the gifts of people from different backgrounds and experiences, the church becomes the authentic expression of God’s unconditional love for us all.
+When we practice genuine hospitality, engage in heartfelt acts of service, advocate on behalf of the powerless and excluded, and embrace the gifts of people from different backgrounds and experiences, the church becomes the authentic expression of God’s unconditional love for us all.

 - Justice | FUMC is a community that seeks to embody God’s shalom in the world, especially for the excluded and marginalized.
 We are committed to join God in the work of justice as we learn, name, and work to eradicate injustice in our church, our community, and around the world.